Magento 1 end of lifePradip Shah

 However, by not recognizing your core application, you may need to talk to PayPal as a merchant to get PCI approval.
 This would include scans.

-luroConnect support stays for Magento 1
+luroConnect Support for Magento 1 past EOL

 - File system security to prevent 0-day or new unknown vulnerabilities.
 Strict file and folder permissions prevent uploads to folders that execute code